Peter Erlinder: Arrest in Rwanda

 The National Lawyers Guild called for his immediate release.
 William Mitchell College of Law stated that it stands in solidarity with Erlinder.
 The International Criminal Defence Attorneys Association condemned Erlinder's arrest as "an attack on the right to counsel and the independence of counsel," and demanded that he be freed.
 Paul Rusesabagina, the subject of the film Hotel Rwanda, argued that Erlinder was a political prisoner who should be immediately released, as President Kagame frequently silences his political opponents by charging them with the crime of genocide denial.

 Despite the American State Department's call for Erlinder's release, a Rwandan judge denied Erlinder's request for bail on June 7, 2010, and Erlinder stayed imprisoned in Kigali.
-In the wake of Erlinder's detention, the work at the United Nation's International Criminal Tribunal for Rwanda ground to a halt.
+In the wake of Erlinder's detention, the work at the United Nations' International Criminal Tribunal for Rwanda ground to a halt.
 Defense attorneys refused to proceed with their casework, for fear that they too could be arrested and held by the Kagame regime.
 Recognizing the effect of Erlinder's arrest, the American Bar Association called on Rwanda to respect the U.N.
 Basic Principles on the Role of Lawyers, and to "refrain from harassment of lawyers practicing law consistent with their professional obligations."
 Other groups, including Advocates for Human Rights and the Society of American Law Teachers, joined in calling for Erlinder's immediate release.
 U.S. congressional representatives Betty McCollum and Keith Ellison introduced a resolution calling on Rwanda to immediately release Erlinder, pointing out that the U.S. gives Rwanda hundreds of millions of dollars in foreign aid every year; Senator Amy Klobuchar has also called for Erlinder's release, and has asked Rwandan authorities to grant him an expedited appeal.